faizaan3424/cpp-banking-system/README.md

 # cpp-banking-system
-This is a simple banking system made with C++.
+This is a simple banking system made with C++!